adriancooney/examist/research/project-definition.md

 This will be an online project.
 The technology for this project would be split up into two parts, frontend and backend.
 Each part will interact with the other heavily.

 ## Frontend
+The frontend will be built atop modern HTML5 technologies that are todays standard on build Single Page Applications.
+The following libaries, frameworks and tools will be used:

-The frontend will be built atop modern HTML5 technologies.
-React, a popular javascript library by Facebook, will be used to create the user interface.
-The project will make heavy use of CSS3 technologies and preprocessors such as SASS for the design of the interface.
+* React, a popular javascript library by Facebook, will be used to create the user interface for the app.
+It's commonly reffered to as the "V" in MVC (Model-View-Controller).
+It allows the application to be decomposed into reusable, testable components that can be combined together to build an extremely performant and usable application.
+* Redux could be described as the Model for the application however it's a radically methodology for building user interface than your common patterns.
+It forces the designer to have a single object that describes the state for the *entire application*.
+To update the state, the designer dispatches *actions* in response to user input which updates the state.
+This allows the designer to completely decouple the state from the UI for a streamlined testing experience since the application has zero side-effects or unintended behavior.
+* SASS, a superset of CSS and preprocessor, will be used to seperate the CSS into modules on a component scale.
+* Webpack, a source compiler, will bring all these technologies together into a single package for distribution on the web

 ### Paper Parser
 The exam paper parser will be a graphical user interface for parsing exam papers.
 Users will be able to view their exam papers, highlight questions and associate their index in the paper (such as "Section A, part b.").
 This process will only need to be completed once.